majesticOS/majesticOS/README.md

-Welcome to majesticOS A new Operating system i am currently work on written in C And Assembly!
+# What is MajesticOS
+MajesticOS will focus on a retro feel with modern features majesticOS is written in C And Assembly! i hope to make a easy installation Guide for majesticOS

 contributers are welcome!